rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 [guide-level-explanation]: #guide-level-explanation

-The Rust compiler generally assumes that the program that it is building is living in a fully isolated memory space.
-It leverages this knowledge to transform said program's memory access patterns for performance optimization purposes, under the assumption that said transformations will not have any externally observable effect other than the program running faster.
+The Rust compiler generally assumes that the program that it is building is living in a fully isolated memory space, where the contents of memory can only change if some direct action from the program allows it to change.

+It leverages this knowledge to transform said program's memory access patterns for performance optimization purposes, under the assumption that said transformations will not have any externally observable effect other than speeding up the program.

 Examples of such transformations include: